ConstantineEhrlich/BudgetRestApi/README.md

-# EFBudgetModel
+# Budget REST API

-EFBudgetModel is a basic entity model for a budgeting system.
+Budget REST API is a budget management system.
-It's designed to manage financial transactions, categories, users, and budget files.
+It's designed to manage financial Transactions, which are recorded in the Budget Files under a chosen Category.
+The system also provides user authentication using JWT tokens.
-The model is built using C# and leverages Entity Framework for database interactions.
+The model is built using C# and leverages ASP.Net for web-server and Entity Framework for database interactions.

 ## Structure